allspiritseve/sonnet/README.md

 * attempt to guess at keys for each tag (possble if passing symbols to `log_tags`, but probably can't handle every use case).
 * Allow user to define keys for each tag

+### ActionDispatch::DebugExceptions

+This middleware logs exceptions as strings.
+Since it is included by default, the easiest workaround is to monkeypatch it to log the exception rather than strings, which means we can handle it with our usual exception logging in Sonnet::Formatter.

 ## Contributing